humanprotocol/hmt-escrow/README.md

 <a href="https://cla-assistant.io/humanprotocol/fortune"><img src="https://cla-assistant.io/readme/badge/humanprotocol/fortune" alt="CLA assistant" /></a>

 An example human application for telling the future with 3 ethereum comptatible oracles.
+We also include a launcher to make it easier to launch the escrow contracts

+- Launcher
+The entity which creates the escrow contracts.

 - Exchange Oracle
 The entity which interacts with people or bots to fufill the task.
 In this case, a fortune teller tells fortune recorder.